 1. Start standing with weight in left hand.

-2. Shift weight to right leg, and with a soft bend in right knee, hinge at the hips by sending butt back.
+2. Shift weight to right leg, and with a soft bend in right knee, hinge at the hips by sending glutes straight back.
 Keep back flat, shoulders down, and core engaged as torso reaches toward the floor and left leg lifts straight back behind you.
 Only lower until you feel a slight pull in right hamstrings; you don’t have to lower weight to ground.

 5. Then switch sides.